 Assessment is only the first step in adopting a comprehensive business continuity plan.
 Other critical steps that involve technological, economic and political analysis also need to be integrated into the plan.
 Once the plan has been developed, it must be subjected to rigorous testing.
 The testing process itself should be carried out in an environment that realistically simulates authentic conditions.
 A test plan could, for instance, specify that primary power is gone and backup power is being used.
 Staff would then have to execute a recovery operation under varying circumstances to restore power in time to prevent further problems.

+We have developed a new resource to help you build a comprehensive business continuity plan while also leveraging the latest technology.
+Access our complimentary reference guide, “A Practical Guide to Achieving Oil & Gas Operational Efficiency through Digitization.”
 To learn more about how Schneider Electric can help assess Oil and Gas industry business interruption risk, download our free report “Next Generation AC and DC UPS Solutions for Offshore Oil and Gas Engineering Applications.”
-Explore more of our complete solutions for oil and gas by clicking here.